My Dinner

 What Equipment do you need?

-Place all the spices in an airtight container.
+Place all the spices (cinnamon, nutmeg, cloves, coriander, cardamom, ginger, anise, and allspice) in an airtight container.
 Shake and mix well until completely combined.
-Seal in an airtight container and wait until you want to use it.
+Store sealed in the airtight container until ready to use.

 A glas jar of German gingerbread spice on a grey background.
 Around the glas jar you can see spices such as cinnamon, nutmeg, cardamon and cloves.
 On the corner of the picture you can see some measuring spoons

-What recipes can I make with this Lebkuchen Spice Blend?
+What recipes can I make with this German Gingerbread Spice Blend?

 • aachener printen recipe